davidwhitney/Passenger/README.md

   * PassengerConfiguration
   * The PageObjectTestContext
 * Creating your first Page Object
-  * UrlAttribute
+  * The UrlAttribute
+	* Collections
-  * Navigation attributes
+  * Navigation attributes and selectors
+	* Other methods
+	* Page transitions and method chaining
+	* Accessing WebDriver from a page object
 * Creating your first Page Component
   * PageComponentAttribute